 Gauged inflow for the accounted Peel system is the total annual inflow from Goonoo Goonoo Creek at Meadow Lane and the Cockburn River at Mulla Crossing.
-Combining the gauged inflow catchment area with the back-calculated storage inflow area, approximately 56% of inflow for the account is measured or indirectly measured, as is the case with storage inflow.
+Combining the gauged inflow catchment area with the back-calculated storage inflow area, approximately 56% of inflow for the account is measured or indirectly measured.

-Dungowan Dam is not a dedicated resource to meet access licence commitments within the Peel Regulated River1, however storage releases and spills to Dungowan Creek and tributary inflow downstream of Dungowan Dam contribute inflow to the regulated river.
-Due to this connectivity, and public interest in Tamworth water supply capacity, the system has been included in the accounting extent of this GPWAR.
+Dungowan Dam is not a dedicated resource for the Peel Regulated River1, however river releases and excess flow passing Dungowan Dam contribute inflow to the regulated river.
+Due to this connectivity, and contribution to town water supply for Tamworth, the system has been included in the accounting extent of this GPWAR.
+The contribution from Dungowan Creek to the Peel regulated river is assumed using the gauging station Dungowan Creek at upstream Dungowan (419103).
+No river processes have been quantified for Dungowan Creek, and the difference between the Dungowan Dam releases and 419103 is provided as an unaccounted difference for Dungowan Ck.